We Are Wahine

 - Susan Yamada, Director, UH Ventures

-- Elissa Lines, Executive Director, Pacific Aviation Museum
+- Elissa Lines, Executive Director, Pearl Harbor Aviation Museum

 - Traci Manalani, Director of Organizational Effectiveness, Hawaii Employers Council

-- Rosa White, Chief Financial Officer and Co-founder, DRFortress
+- Rosa White, Founder and Chief Financial Officer, DRFortress

 - Moderator: Unyong Nakata, Executive Director of Development, Shidler College of Business at the University of Hawaii at Manoa